Radi85/Comment/README.rst

         ...
     ]

-The flag model has currently 4 states: `v1.6.7`
+The flag model has currently 4 states: `since v1.6.7`

     1. UNFLAGGED
     2. **FLAGGED** - this case only the comment will be hidden